NOUIY/aws-cdk-guide/v2/tokens.md

 ## How token encodings work<a name="tokens-work"></a>

-Tokens are objects that implement the `[IResolvable](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.IResolvable.html)` interface, which contains a single `resolve` method\.
-During synthesis, the AWS CDK calls this method to produce the final value for tokens in your CloudFormation template\.
+Tokens are objects that implement the `[IResolvable](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.IResolvable.html)` interface, which contains a single `resolve` method.
+During synthesis, the AWS CDK calls this method to produce the final value for tokens in your CloudFormation template.

 **Note**
-You'll rarely work directly with the `IResolvable` interface\.
-You will most likely only see string\-encoded versions of tokens\.
+You'll rarely work directly with the `IResolvable` interface.
+You will most likely only see string-encoded versions of tokens.

 ### Token encoding types<a name="tokens-work-types"></a>

-Tokens participate in the synthesis process to produce arbitrary values of any type\.
-Other functions typically only accept arguments of basic types, such as `string` or `number`\.
-To use tokens in these cases, you can encode them into one of three types by using static methods on the `[cdk\.Token](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Token.html)` class\.
+Tokens participate in the synthesis process to produce arbitrary values of any type.
+Other functions typically only accept arguments of basic types, such as `string` or `number`.
+To use tokens in these cases, you can encode them into one of three types by using static methods on the `[cdk.Token](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Token.html)` class.
-+ [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Token.html#static-aswbrstringvalue-options](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Token.html#static-aswbrstringvalue-options) to generate a string encoding \(or call `.toString()` on the token object\)\.
++ [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Token.html#static-aswbrstringvalue-options](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Token.html#static-aswbrstringvalue-options) to generate a string encoding (or call `.toString()` on the token object).
-+ [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Token.html#static-aswbrlistvalue-options](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Token.html#static-aswbrlistvalue-options) to generate a list encoding\.
++ [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Token.html#static-aswbrlistvalue-options](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Token.html#static-aswbrlistvalue-options) to generate a list encoding.
-+ [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Token.html#static-aswbrnumbervalue](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Token.html#static-aswbrnumbervalue) to generate a numeric encoding\.
++ [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Token.html#static-aswbrnumbervalue](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Token.html#static-aswbrnumbervalue) to generate a numeric encoding.

-These take an arbitrary value, which can be an `IResolvable`, and encode them into a primitive value of the indicated type\.
+These take an arbitrary value, which can be an `IResolvable`, and encode them into a primitive value of the indicated type.

 **Important**
-Because any one of the previous types can potentially be an encoded token, be careful when you parse or try to read their contents\.
-For example, if you attempt to parse a string to extract a value from it, and the string is an encoded token, your parsing fails\.
-Similarly, if you try to query the length of an array or perform math operations with a number, you must first verify that they aren't encoded tokens\.
+Because any one of the previous types can potentially be an encoded token, be careful when you parse or try to read their contents.
+For example, if you attempt to parse a string to extract a value from it, and the string is an encoded token, your parsing fails.
+Similarly, if you try to query the length of an array or perform math operations with a number, you must first verify that they aren't encoded tokens.

 ## How to check for tokens in your app<a name="tokens-check"></a>

-To check whether a value has an unresolved token in it, call the `[Token\.isUnresolved](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Token.html#static-iswbrunresolvedobj)` \(Python: `is_unresolved`\) method\.
-The following is an example that checks if the value for our Amazon S3 bucket name is a token\.
+To check whether a value has an unresolved token in it, call the `[Token.isUnresolved](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Token.html#static-iswbrunresolvedobj)` (Python: `is_unresolved`) method.
+The following is an example that checks if the value for our Amazon S3 bucket name is a token.
 If its not a token, we then validate the length of the bucket name:

 ------
 #### [ TypeScript ]